MIMO OFDM Transmissions over the CDL Channel Model

 Let us now have a look at the impact of the UT speed on the uplink performance.
 We compare the scenarios of perfect and imperfect CSI and 0 m/s and 20 m/s speed.
 To amplify the detrimental effects of high mobility, we only configure a single OFDM symbol for pilot transmissions at the beginning of the resource grid.
 With perfect CSI, mobility plays hardly any role.
 However, once channel estimation is taken into acount, the BLER saturates.

-If you do not want to run the simulation your self, you skip the next cell and visualize the result in the next cell.
+If you do not want to run the simulation your self, you skip the next cell and simply look at the result in the next cell.

 [35]: